NativeScript/plugins/packages/apple-sign-in/README.md

 const supported: boolean = SignIn.isSupported();
 ```

-### `signInWithApple`
+### Signing In With Apple

-Now that you know "Sign In with Apple" is supported on this device, you can have the
+Once you know that "Sign In with Apple" is supported on the device, you can have the
 user sign themself in (after they pressed a nice button for instance).

 ```typescript